Robert Warington's aquatic sojourn.

 Receiving two more jars of marine specimens from Gosse during the summer of 1853, contributed to Warington being able to read the conclusions of his marine experiments at the autumn meeting of the British Association, in Hull.
 He also recommended for purposes of study, aquariums should be themed to suite its occupant's natural surroundings, confirming his ever growing interest in using the aquarium as a tool for observation.

-Conflict with Gosse. up arrow
+Conflict with Gosse.

 Leading up to the breakout of the Crimean War in the October of 1853, on the advice of Professor Brande a new steam engine had been previously installed in the production laboratories at Apothecaries Hall to cope with a perceived increase in demand for medical supplies manufactured under Warington's management.
 Although under extreme stress at work during 1854, Warington continued with his aquarium experiments, even finding time to receive visitors, including Gosse on two more occasions.
 One of the topics they must have discussed during these visits was the use of factitious seawater, which Warington had been using with great success since 1853, although never announcing it or publishing his formula.
 Some months after their last meeting in 1854, a paper written by Gosse was published in the July issue of the Annals informing of his success in keeping a list of marine specimens in good health using factitious seawater to his own simple receipt, and although out of character, Gosse was unable to resist commenting –